whitingjp/ggj16/src/ritual.md

 player after the ritual has been performed.
 This person will be responsible for making some small modification to the ritual ready for the next time it is performed.
 Some simple methods that might work are taking turns or drawing straws.
-Another possibility is each player drawing a card from the creationed deck, highest card acts.
+Another possibility is each player drawing a card from the Creation deck, highest card acts.
 The only important thing to consider is that the method of selection is appropriate to the occasion of the ritual.
 Pick something easy.